ruggeri/tech-notes/randos/gear-shifting.md

 ## Gear Shifting For Maximum Acceleration

 Acceleration depends on the force where the tire meets the road.
-This force is equal to wheel torque divided by wheel radius.
+This force is equal to wheel torque times wheel radius.
 Smaller wheels should give faster acceleration, I suppose, at expense of top speed.

 To maximize acceleration, you maximize force.
 Which means you want to maximize wheel torque.
 What goes into wheel torque?